fwupd/fwupd/plugins/flashrom/README.md

 ## Introduction

-This plugin uses `flashrom` to update the system firmware.
+This plugin uses `libflashrom` to update the system firmware.
+It can be used to update BIOS or ME regions of the flash.
+Device for ME region is created only if "Intel SPI" plugin indicates that such a region exists, which makes "Intel SPI" a dependency of this plugin for doing ME updates.

 ## Firmware Format